eslamakram/Reading-Notes/Read02Eslam.md

-# what is Git?
+# What is Git?
-is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+It is a free and open source distributed **version control system** designed to handle everything from small to very large projects with *speed and efficiency*

-it is easy to learn and has a tiny footprint with lightning fast performance.
-It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.
+It is an offline platform and it handles by Command Line Interface **(CLI)** so could manage your project locally.